Account settings and security

 ## Private monitoring agent

 Need specialized monitoring for complex requirements, large-scale operations, or access through private VPNs?
-A private monitoring agent can be setup in your preferred region.
+A private monitoring agent can be set up in a preferred region.

 ## Good practices